 Comfortable flats, roomy pockets, easy to reach zippers…Trailblazing American designer Claire McCardell added in such innovative details (for the time), known as McCardellisms.
 Her contributions to fashion during the 1940s and early 1950s paved the way for generations of designers to think critically about combining what women want to wear with silhouettes and details that will make their lives easier.

-For Spring/Summer 2022, Tory incorporated McCardellisms such as hook-and-eye closures — interpreted in handbag hardware — and double topstitching — construction that also served as a beautiful design detail — into the collection.
+For Spring/Summer 2022, Tory incorporated McCardellisms such as hook-and-eye closures and double topstitching — construction that also served as a beautiful design details — into the collection.
 Here, we discover the ready-to-wear designs that cemented McCardell’s reputation as the mother of American sportswear.

 Ballerina Flats: Always with practicality and an entrepreneurial spirit, McCardell used the war-time leather shortage to create something new, stylish and functional for women.
 She popularized the ballet flat, even going so far as partnering with ballet company Capezio on an original non-dance style.